-The legislation relates to artificial light emitted from premises which is prejudicial to health, or considered a nuisance.
-Certain exemptions apply where the light is required for security purposes.
+Legislation on light pollution (Clean Neighbourhoods and Environment Act 2005) relates to artificial light emitted from premises which is prejudicial to health, or considered a nuisance.
+Exemptions may apply if the light is needed for security purposes.

 - domestic security lights